Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 EDUC 710F - Investigations

-Topics may include career education, secondary education, post-secondary education, adult education, extension education, exemplary education, cooperative education, disadvantaged and handicapped education, international agriculture, or teaching experience.
+Topics may include informal learning, public pedagogies, secondary education, post-secondary education, adult education, extension education, cooperative education, or teaching experiences.
 Student-selected in one of the areas listed.
-Elective after consultation with instructor.
-Hours arranged.
-May be repeated.
+Electives after consultation with instructor.

 EDUC 712 - Teaching Multilingual Learners

-This course is for people interested in teaching English to speakers of other languages (ESOL) in schools and communities in NH and the U.S. Topics include: theories of first and second language acquisition, policies and laws affecting language minority students, strategies for teaching academic content in the mainstream classroom, creating classroom/school cultures that invite all students into learning, and the role of advocacy and professional collaboration in ESOL.
+This course is for people interested in teaching in schools and/or community agencies serving multilingual populations.
+Topics include: theories of first and second language acquisition, translanguaging, language policies and laws, strategies for teaching academic content to emerging bilinguals in mainstream classroom, creating classroom/school cultures that invite all students into learning, and the role of advocacy and professional collaboration in linguistically diverse public schools.
+In addition to designing and exploring a variety of teaching activities and techniques, students conduct a rich collection of field assignments including interviewing bi-/multilingual adults; visiting community agencies; and collaboratively designing community engagement activities.

 An integrative view of growing up male in the American culture from birth through adulthood.
 Analysis of major perspectives on male development and the implications in parenting with specific emphasis on male education.
 Participants are expected to develop awareness of their own development as a male or alongside males, using current male development perspectives as a guide.
 They also create an awareness of how this will affect their behavior toward boys in their classrooms.